 EVP, Business Strategy and Operations

-Sal joined MGIC in 1988 and is responsible for MGIC’s fulfillment operations, policy servicing, marketing, product development and strategic planning.
+Sal joined MGIC in 1988 and is responsible for MGIC’s fulfillment operations, policy servicing, marketing, product development, corporate development and strategic planning.

 VP, Marketing & Customer Experience